 Asymptotes

-In mathematics, an asymptote is a line (or sometimes a curve) that a function’s graph approaches ever more closely as the independent variable x tends toward positive or negative infinity.
+In mathematics, an asymptote is a line or curve that a function’s graph approaches arbitrarily closely as the independent variable x tends to plus or minus infinity, or approaches a specific finite value.

-• If the asymptote is a straight line, it’s called a linear asymptote.
+- If the asymptote is a straight line, it is referred to as a linear asymptote.

-• If the asymptote is a curve, it’s referred to as a curved asymptote.
+- If the asymptote is a curve, it is referred to as a curvilinear asymptote.

 Horizontal Asymptotes